w3f/polkadot-wiki/docs/learn/learn-nominator.md

   "own stake" is not automatically untrustworthy, as the validator could nominate from a different address.
 - **return**: Average annual yield paid out to nominators (i.e. number of rewards divided by the number of bonded tokens).
-Note that nominating those with a higher yield does not guarantee similar future performance.
+Note that nominating those with a higher yield may not guarantee similar future performance.

 ![Staking Returns](../assets/nominators_target.png)